-This sheet talks about exposure to quetiapine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to quetiapine in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is quetiapine?

 Quetiapine is a medication that has been used to treat schizophrenia, bipolar disorder, and major depression.
 Some brand names are Seroquel® and Seroquel XR®.

 I take quetiapine.
 Can it make it harder for me to get pregnant?

 Maybe, but people still get pregnant while taking this medication.
 Quetiapine might increase the level of a hormone called prolactin in some people who take this medication (called hyperprolactinemia).
 Hyperprolactinemia can make it harder to get pregnant.
 However, quetiapine is less likely to cause hyperprolactinemia than other similar medications.
 If there is concern about fertility, a healthcare provider can check the level of prolactin with a blood test.
 Untreated psychiatric disorders and symptoms can also affect fertility.